 - 1/2 cup brown rice flour

-- 1/2 cup garbanzo bean flour more brown rice, or arrowroot flour
+- 1/2 cup garbanzo bean flour or more brown rice, rice flour

 - 1/2 cup tapioca starch